Building a Docker Sandbox

-- Goal6: Security Standpoint: Limit the System Calls
+Docker Security Best Practices – Goal6: Security standpoint: Limit the system calls

 For Docker container security, the Docker default seccomp profile blocks over 40 syscalls without ill effects on the containerized applications.
-You may want to tailor this more to suit your security needs and restrict even further and limit your container to an even smaller group of syscalls.
-It is recommended to have a seccomp profile for each application that permits precisely the exact set of syscalls it needs to function.
+You may want to tailor this to suit your security needs, restrict it further, and limit your container to a smaller group of syscalls.
+It is recommended to have a seccomp profile for each application that permits precisely the same syscalls it needs to function.
 This will follow the security principle of the least privileged.

 Docker containers are an increasingly popular way of deploying applications securely and efficiently.
 However, as with any technology, security risks come with using Docker containers, and it’s essential to understand how to mitigate those risks.
 The following are key considerations for building a Docker sandbox.